MicrosoftDocs/visualstudio-docs/docs/msbuild/target-element-msbuild.md

 ## Remarks
  The first target to execute is specified at run time.
 Targets can have dependencies on other targets.
 For example, a target for deployment depends on a target for compilation.
 The [!INCLUDE[vstecmsbuild](../extensibility/internals/includes/vstecmsbuild_md.md)] engine executes dependencies in the order in which they appear in the `DependsOnTargets` attribute, from left to right.
 For more information, see [Targets](../msbuild/msbuild-targets.md).

- MSBuild is import-order dependent, and the last definition of a target is the definition used.
+ MSBuild is import-order dependent, and the last definition of a target with a specific Name attribute is the definition used.

  A target is only executed once during a build, even if more than one target has a dependency on it.